sedouard/connected-car-api/README.md

 # Server Host

-This server is hosted live at:
+This server is hosted live at (this is where the `master` branch is deployed):

 **http://connected-car-api.azurewebsites.net**

+The dev server is hosted at (this is where the `dev` branch is deployed):

 **http://connected-car-api-dev.azurewebsites.net**

 #VEHICLES